nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

   <img src="img/hpa_graphic.jpeg" />
 </p>

 The Prometheus operator gets a metric from the pods via HTTP.
-The Prometheus adaptor pulls metrics from Prometheus operator and makes them available to custom-metrics API.
-The HPA looks at the custom-metrics API and based on target value, it scales up/down the deployment.
+The Prometheus Adaptor pulls metrics from Prometheus operator and makes them available to custom-metrics API.
+The HPA looks at the custom-metrics API and based on target value, it scales up/down the Deployment.

 #### 9.4.1 Deploy Prometheus Operator

-We can easily install it with helm, Prometheus Operator is included as a module in the [Kube-Prometheus-Stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
+We can easily install it with Helm, Prometheus Operator is included as a module in the [Kube-Prometheus-Stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).

 - The kube-prometheus stack contains the following preconfigured modules:
   - [Alert Manager](https://prometheus.io/docs/alerting/latest/alertmanager/).